Should you buy the OnePlus Watch or Galaxy Watch Active 2?

 Despite missing some important marks, the OnePlus Watch quickly sold out after it was announced.
 If you want to enjoy the main benefit of RTOS — 14 days of battery life — the OnePlus Watch may be a good fit for you.
 As long as you understand that you won't get the full smartwatch experience, you shouldn't be too disappointed.

-Aside from long battery life, the OnePlus Watch has some other nice features, including built-in GPS, heart-rate monitoring, factivity/sleep tracking, blood oxygen monitoring, music storage, and mic/speaker support for Bluetooth calls.
-It may have a mic and speaker, but you don't get a voice assistant.
+Aside from extended battery life, the OnePlus Watch has other nice features, including built-in GPS, heart-rate monitoring, factivity/sleep tracking, blood oxygen monitoring, music storage, and mic/speaker support for Bluetooth calls.
+Unfortunately, it may have a mic and speaker, but you don't get a voice assistant.
 The OnePlus Watch doesn't have an always-on display, either.
 Finally, you won't have support for NFC payments.

-The Samsung Galaxy Watch Active 2 hits all the right marks
+The Samsung Galaxy Watch Active 2 checks all the right boxes

 The watch comes in both a 40mm and 44mm case.
 If you opt for a standard Bluetooth model, it will come in an aluminum case.
 The LTE models come in a stainless steel case.
 Both variants offer a crisp AMOLED display and a digital rotating bezel for smooth navigation.
 You'll also appreciate that Samsung Galaxy Watch Active 2 bands are compatible with 20mm interchangeable straps.